 Not only did the mural allow her to volunteer her artistic gifts and time to serve her community, but it’s actually located on the very street where Fulton lives, allowing her to see it daily.
 It’s a reminder of how she continually finds joy in using her artistic gifts to serve others and her community in San Diego.

-“I consider my work as an artist as more of a calling than just a job.
+“I consider my work as an artist as more of a vocation than just a job.
 How am I serving my community with my gifts and hard work?
 And how do I design for good?
 I make sure to work with clients that are purpose-driven, ones who are doing good for our world,” Fulton said.
 “As a designer and artist, my goal is to bring about a sense of positivity; my goal is to bring joy and color to the world.”

 “As a designer and artist, my goal is to bring about a sense of positivity; my goal is to bring joy and color to the world.”